junwatu/soundbit/readme.md

 SoundWig
 =========

 Audio streaming player widget for SoundCloud.
 This widget use Web Audio API to visualize the audio spectrum.

-~~NOTE:~~
-~~For now this app using hard coded track id only.~~

-Read more from blog post (Indonesian)
+- Playing song with hard code url (yes only for the eager developer for now)
+- FFT Visualization

 Screenshot